canvasxyz/canvas/packages/gossiplog/README.md

 | 1234  | 00000100 11010010 | 10001001 01010010      | 0x8952              |
 ```

 The rationale is that prefixing message IDs with a _lexicographically sortable_ logical clock has many useful consquences.
-Encoded Protobuf-style unsigned varints don't sort the same as their decoded values.
+Regular Protobuf-style unsigned varints don't sort the same as their decoded values.

-These string IDs can be sorted directly using the normal JavaScript string comparison to get a total order over messages that respects both logical clock order and transitive dependency order.
-This means that implementing a last-write-wins register for message effects is as simple as caching and comparing message IDs as versions.
+The upshot is that these string emssage IDs can be sorted directly using the normal JavaScript string comparison to get a total order over messages that respects both logical clock order and transitive dependency order.
+For example, implementing a last-write-wins register for message effects is as simple as caching and comparing message ID strings.

 ## Usage